Getting Started

 1. Variables in Tender

-.
+In Tender, variables are defined using the := operator along with var.
 You don’t need to declare the type explicitly—Tender infers the type based on the assigned value.

 Example: Variable Declaration